Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 ### Tank Duties

-You may be a MT for your platform, or an OT, which in turn means you are responsible for running into the Orbs in Cube Phase, and tanking the Adds in Star Shape.
+You may be a Main Tank for your platform, which means you will tank Ozma.
+Or you are an Offtank, which in turn means you are responsible for running into the Orbs in Cube Phase, and tanking the Adds in Star Shape.
-A defensive logos action like `Wisdom of the Guardian` is great for that, and be in defensive element on your magia wheel.
+A defensive logos action like `Wisdom of the Guardian` is great for both of those duties, and being in defensive element on your magia wheel.
 For the Orbs, you will need to take those that spawn to the RIGHT of your platform (i.e. go counter-clockwise).

 The Orbs will hit you through invulnerability, so pop plenty of cooldowns when you take those, and be quick with resolving this mechanic to avoid the Orb AEs clipping the main group on the platform.